arichtman/nix/README.md

       - Enable TCO timer
 1. Install Prometheus node exporter, `apt install prometheus-node-exporter`.
 1. Install Avahi daemon to enable mDNS, `apt install avahi-daemon`.
+1. Install grub package so actual grub binaries get updates, `apt install grub-efi-amd64`.
+1. Optionally comment out the Cron job on reboot that sets it to power save.

 If I check /etc/grub.d/000_ proxmox whatever it says `update-grub` isn't the way and to use `proxmox-boot-tool refresh`.
 It also looks like there's a specific proxmox grub config file under `/etc/default/grub.d/proxmox-ve.cfg`.